bartbutenaers/node-red-contrib-ui-web-push/README.md

 ```

 Make sure to read these prerequisites:
 + The [node-red-contrib-web-push](https://github.com/webmaxru/node-red-contrib-web-push) nodes (developed by Maxim) also will be installed automatically as a dependency!!
-These nodes are required, because the UI node shares the same config nodes!
+   + The *node-red-contrib-web-push* nodes can be used to send web push notifications to the device.
+   + The *node-red-contrib-ui-web-push* node can be used to receive those web push notifications on the device.

+   Both node suites will *share* the same VAPID configuration nodes, so you only have to generate the keypair (see below) once.

 + Use a ***browser that supports*** service workers and push notifications.

-The Safari browser still doesn't support web push notifications in iOS.
+   **CAUTION:** Apple still doesn't allow web push notifications in iOS (see [article](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications/)).
+Although Safari supports web push notification in OSX, it doesn't support them in iOs.
+And since other browsers (like e.g. Chrome) on iOS are just wrappers around Safari, those browsers also won't be able to support it on these devices!
 But you can sign a [petition](https://www.wonderpush.com/blog/when-will-ios-implement-web-push-notifications) to try to convince Apple ...

 + Some browsers (e.g. Chrome) only support web push via an ***SSL connection***, so make sure the Node-RED dashboard is available via https.

 + Some browsers (e.g. Chrome) don't support web push with self-signed certificates, so make sure to use ***trusted certificates*** (e.g. using Letsencrypt).
 Otherwise an error like *"An SSL certificate error occurred when fetching the script"* will appear in the browser's console log...

 + The Node-RED ***context should be persistent***!!
 Indeed the example subscription manager (Function node) will store all subscriptions on flow memory, which need to be remembered even after a system restart.
 Otherwise the subscriptions will be lost, thus it would become impossible to send notifications to those devices...

 ## Support my Node-RED developments